tddg/ds5110-spring23/lectures/lec5.md

 * how to calculate speedup, the definition of strong scaling and weak scaling.
 * task-level parallelism in Dask.
 * the basics of advanced Python data science tool Cylon.
+* the performance benefits of Cylon on HPC (high-performance computing) infrastructure.

 ### Lecture slides